sschmid/Gummi-Commander/README.md

 * Prevent certain commands to execute, by adding Guards
 * Inject the corresponding event and other objects of interest into commands

-## Set up Gummi Commander
+## How to use Gummi Commander
 You can get started by simply allocating a commandMap.

-The recommended way to use Gummi Commander is to put your configuration logic into extensions (GCGIExtension) and add them to the Injector.
+The recommended way to use Gummi Commander is to put your configuration logic into 'GCGIExtension' and add them to the Injector.
-The provided GummiCommanderModule should be added first.
+The provided 'GummiCommanderModule' should be added first.

 ```objective-c
 GIInjector *injector = [GIInjector sharedInjector];